wp-plugins/listly/readme.txt

 Use Listy to create, curate or collaborate visually-appealing, social list-posts.
 A powerful combo in one plugin that also frees your content to be discovered / distributed beyond your blog.

-No list is ever truly complete, so engage the crowd.
+No list is ever truly complete, so engage the crowd, make them your crowd.

 Moderate as your audience evolve & extend your lists.
 Community forms around interests, needs & expertise as your list posts get more valuable with time.

 Listly is a "Swiss Army Knife" for content.
 A tool that does many jobs.
 There's a reason: Lists solve many content problems.
 This means you can manage and master less tools/plugins/apps.
 That's a good thing.